hazelcast/hazelcast-nodejs-client/README.md

 The Message Listener is used by the Hazelcast `Reliable Topic`.

 You can listen to message events.
-To listen to these events, you need to implement the `TopicMessageListener` function that is a `TopicMessage` object is passed to.
+To listen to these events, you need to implement the `TopicMessageListener` function to which a `TopicMessage` object is passed.

 See the following example.